JackelineGS/JackelineGS/README.md

 <h1 align="center">Hi 👋, I'm Jackeline García</h1>

 Welcome to my Github I'm Jackeline and I studied web development at LABORATORIA, initially I studied Psychology, but currently I'm studying Software Engineering.
-My inspiration currently is Jonathon Love who is a Software Developer and researcher.
+My inspiration is Jonathon Love who is a Software Developer and researcher.

 #### 🌱 About me: